pierreDev33/crawler.ninja/README.md

 - images                : if true crawl images, default = true.
 - depthLimit            : the depth limit for the crawl, default is no limit.
 - protocols             : list of the protocols to crawl, default = ["http", "https"].
-- timeout               : max timeout per requests in milliseconds, default = 20000.
+- timeout               : timeout per requests in milliseconds (Default 20000).
-- retryTimeout          : Time to wait before retrying the same request due to a timeout, default : 10000
-- retries               : number of retries if the request is on timeout, default = 3.
+- retries               : number of retries if the request fails (default 3).
-- retryTimeout          : number of milliseconds to wait before retrying,  default = 10000.
+- retryTimeout          : number of milliseconds to wait before retrying (Default 10000).
-- maxErrors             : number of timeout errors before forcing to decrease the crawl rate, default is 5.
-If the value is -1, there is no check.
-- errorRates            : an array of crawl rates to apply if there are no too many errors on one host, default : [200,350,500] (in ms)
 - followRedirect        : if true, the crawl will not return the 301, it will follow directly the redirection, default is false.
 - referer               : String, if truthy sets the HTTP referer header
 - domainBlackList       : The list of domain names (without tld) to avoid to crawl (an array of String).
 The default list is in the file : /default-lists/domain-black-list.js